grannycart/by-sound-alone_source/documentation/notes-on-sub-diagrams.md

 	* [X] add title for diagram
 	* [ ] add some cargo boxes in cargo hold and smuggler's hold
 	* [ ] add diesel exhaust pipe at back of sail (with little shutter open)
+		* Or does this get changed to exhaust at deck level?
 	* [X] add/adjust scale
 	* [X] add stairs up from forward battery room to cargo bay
 	* [ ] create stairs and ladders to replace sketch lines